gaultier/blog/perhaps_rust_needs_defer.md

 Tags: Rust, C
 ---

 In a previous article I [mentioned](/blog/lessons_learned_from_a_successful_rust_rewrite.html#i-am-still-chasing-memory-leaks) that we use the `defer` idiom in Rust through a crate, but that it actually rarely gets past the borrow checker.
-Some comments were <s>doubtful</s> surprised and I did not have an example at hand.
+Some comments were <s>claiming this issue does not exist</s> surprised and I did not have an example at hand.

 Well, today at work I hit this issue again so I thought I would document it.
 And the whole experience showcases well how working in Rust with lots of FFI interop feels like.

+## Setting the stage

 So, I have a Rust API like this: